 The Companies coordinate with their network and native load customers to ensure adequate and reliable electric service to all points of delivery within their control areas.
-The focus of the NCTPC is planning higher-voltage facilities and transfers of bulk power and thus "sub-local planning" focuses on lower-voltage facilities and the delivery of energy to customer locations.
+The focus of the NCTPCCTPC Process is planning higher-voltage facilities and transfers of bulk power and thus "sub-local planning" focuses on lower-voltage facilities and the delivery of energy to customer locations.
 Customer meetings may be held, when necessary, to discuss the respective plans of the customer and the provider and how such plans impact local areas.
-Any sub-local area plans developed by a Company are rolled into NCTPC transmission models.
+Any sub-local area plans developed by a Company are rolled into NCTPC the CTPC transmission Base Case models.
 The same data and assumptions would be used in sub-local planning as are used in the NCTPC Process.